oscarYogas/theclassm/wp-content/plugins/clear-cache-for-widgets/readme.txt

 * When Qode options are saved this plugin forces browsers to reload the custom css and custom js.
 * When a WP Forms forms or settings are saved.
 * When WooCommerce settings are saved.
 (Cache should already be clearing when products are saved.)
+* When settings from the Insert Headers and Footers plugin by WPBeginner are saved.
 * When Settings from a settings page is saved.
 This includes settings from WordPress core, Yoast SEO, and most other plugins using the Settings API.
+* When WordPress is updated.
+* When plugins are updated, activated, and deactivated.

 [See the plugin's homepage for more details](https://webheadcoder.com/clear-cache-for-me/).